-South Africa is a place I know well and love, with hot sun beating down on the rich colours and cospoloitan vibrancy of the southern Cape.
+South Africa is a place I know well and love, with hot sun beating down on the rich colours and cosmopolitan vibrancy of the southern Cape.
 Cape Town was my focus and base whilst travelling around researching glass and being inspired by the magnificent scenery of Majestic Table Mountain and the Cape of Good Hope.
 South Africa.
-These influences can be seen in the glass designs below.
+These influences can be seen in the glass designs in our portfolio.

 After a number of years of travelling around the USA and venturing into India, Ingrid was concerned that she needed to venture further in the quest for new inspiration.
 Ingrid embarked on a glass field study to Brazil, South America.
 Based in Sao Paulo, researching glass manufacture and techniques in this area as part of an Export Marketing Research Scheme run in partnership with Department for International Trade.
 Ingrid travelled to Iguassu Falls, on the boarder of Argentina, Paraguai & Brazil, which was most inspiring for my own glass designs which will have water elements and falls included in their surfaces.
 Ingrid also undertook a short trip to Rio to see ‘Christ the Redeemer’ and ‘Sugar loaf mountain’.